Some answers to common questions about registering domains through Squarespace.

 If we can't charge the credit card on file for your site, your domain will remain active and past-due for 15 days.
 We'll make additional attempts to charge your card every five days after the initial failed charge.
 After the third attempt, 15 days after the payment was due, the domain will no longer resolve to your site.
 We highly recommend that you keep an active, valid credit card on file to ensure uninterrupted service.

 After 15 days, you'll have a 30-day grace period in which you can reactivate your domain from your Domains panel.
-After 30 days (45 days total after the renewal date), the domain will be released.
+After 30 days (45 days total after the renewal date), the domain will be released back to the registrar.

 What happens to my free domain if I downgrade to monthly billing?